 What Is Skin Cycling?
 A Beginner’s Guide to Smarter Routines

-Enter skin cycling, a popular skincare approach designed to simplify your regimen, reduce irritation, and enhance the benefits of your active ingredients.
-Though it began trending on social media, is rooted in established skincare principles and it might be the smarter, more sustainable approach your skin’s been waiting for.
+Enter skin cycling, a popular skincare approach designed to simplify your regimen, reduce sensitivity, and enhance the benefits of your ingredients.
+Though it began trending on social media, it is rooted in established skincare principles, and it might be the smarter, more sustainable approach your skin’s been waiting for.

 In this guide, we’ll explore what skin cycling is, how it works, why it benefits all skin types (especially sensitive ones), and how to start your own with confidence, even if you’re brand new to skincare.